Cerebral Palsy Information Provided By A Washington, D.C. Birth Injury Attorney

 - Strabismus (one eye turned inward or outward)

 In addition to seeking medical care, you should also contact a Virginia, Maryland, or Washington, D.C. injury lawyer who is experienced in birth injury and cerebral palsy cases.
 Our cerebral palsy birth injury attorneys have years of experience recovering compensation from responsible parties to cover the costs of providing treatment to children with cerebral palsy.
 Your child’s condition may have been wrongly caused by the actions of another.
 If this is the case, you should be compensated for this injustice.
-Contact a Maryland, Washington, D.C. or Virginia medical malpractice attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P., today for help in recovering compensation for your child’s injuries.
+Contact our Washington, D.C. medical malpractice attorney at Koonz, McKenney, Johnson & DePaolis L.L.P., today for help in recovering compensation for your child’s injuries.